 Victims of sexual violence need care that deals with all the interconnected consequences of sexual violence — medical, psychological, legal, and socio-economic — and to be treated with dignity and compassion.

 Inspired by the work of Dr Denis Mukwege and his team at Panzi Hospital in DRC, the Mukwege Foundation advocates for quality, holistic, survivor-centred, and trauma-informed care as a benchmark in the care for survivors of sexual violence in conflict-affected contexts.

 The Mukwege Foundation strengthens access to care through technical assistance, funding and support for referrals, capacity building, and in some settings the direct provision of care.
 Wherever possible, we connect holistic care with survivor-led networks so that survivors can influence and shape the services intended to meet their needs.

-With 20 years of experience, Panzi Hospital and Panzi Foundation DRC serve as a centre of excellence in treating victims of conflict-related sexual violence in eastern DRC.
+With over 20 years of experience, Panzi Hospital and Panzi Foundation DRC serve as a centre of excellence for holistic, survivor-centred care in the African Great Lakes region.

 Panzi General Referral Hospital was originally established by Dr Mukwege to offer quality maternal and reproductive healthcare.
 However, soon after it opened, Panzi Hospital began to receive victims of brutal conflict-related sexual violence, linked to the devastating war in eastern Democratic Republic of Congo.
 Since then, Panzi Hospital has treated tens of thousands of victims of sexual violence, and women and girls with grave gynaecological conditions like fistula or prolapse.